US seeks to privatise mortgage giants a decade after market meltdown

 Once a Goldman Sachs executive, Mr Mnuchin is also a former mortgage banker, having taken over the California bank IndyWest, renamed OneWest, during the crisis.

-The release of the housing finance reform plan comes as shareholders' begin to make progress a legal battle to stop the governments' collection of Fannie Mae and Freddie Mac profits.
+The release of the housing finance reform plan comes as shareholders begin to make progress in a legal battle to stop the government's collection of Fannie Mae and Freddie Mac profits.

-A federal appeals court last week reversed a lower court finding which had supported the government policy.
+A federal appeals court last week overturned a lower court finding which had supported the government policy - something Mr Mnuchin told CNBC on Tuesday the administration could appeal to the Supreme Court.

 AFP